jabref

 Contributing

-Want to be part of a free and open-source project that tens of thousands of scientists use every day?
-Check out the ways you can contribute, below:
+Want to be part of a free and open-source project that tens of thousands of researchers use every day?
+Please have a look at our guidelines for contributing.

 Sponsoring